OscarGVelasco/LotOfCells/readme.md

 ### Updates:

-* (30 May 2024) Version: 0.2.0 - Added an option to use customized colors in waffle, bar, and polar plots (see example below).
+* (30 May 2024) Version: 0.2.0
+  - Added an option to use customized colors in waffle, bar, and polar plots (see [examples](#personalizing-the-colors)).
+* (12 July 2024) Version: 0.3.0
+  - Added density ridge plots using [ggridges](https://github.com/wilkelab/ggridges) to visualize numeric values per group and class, including gene/feature expression (see [examples](#density-ridge-plots)).
+  - Plot of differences in proportions now shows results in order of FC (special thanks @halaszlaszlo)

 # Introduction